oratioandco/my-cv-tailor/README.md

 - **Template contributions** - Share your CV designs
 - **Platform integrations** - Add support for new AI assistants
 - **Extensible architecture** - Built for community growth

-## 🏆 Success Stories

-> *"CV Builder helped me land interviews at 3 FAANG companies.
-The verification process gave me confidence that every claim was defensible."* - Software Engineer

-> *"I went from spending entire weekends customizing CVs to applying to 5 jobs in an evening.
-Game changer."* - Product Manager

-> *"Finally, an AI tool that doesn't make up experience I don't have.
-The honesty is refreshing and effective."* - UX Designer

 ## 🤝 Contributing